Suburban Hospital

 Suburban Hospital is a community-based, not-for-profit hospital serving Montgomery County, Maryland, and the surrounding area since 1943.
 Located in Bethesda, Maryland, Suburban is the designated trauma center for Montgomery County.
 Suburban Hospital is affiliated with many local health-care organizations, including the National Institutes of Health.
 The hospital specializes in surgery, orthopedics, cardiology, neurology, oncology, emergency/trauma and a variety of additional clinical services.
 On June 30, 2009, Suburban Hospital became a member of Johns Hopkins Medicine.

+The hospital was rated as high performing in 2 adult specialties and 7 procedures/conditions.

 History

 On December 13, 1943, Suburban Hospital opened its doors as a 130-bed hospital constructed to accommodate the expanding World War II military population in rural Montgomery County, Maryland.
 In its first full year, the small facility, consisting of several one story cottages, admitted 3,000 patients and had an operating budget of $13,000.

 In 1950, the hospital was purchased by the community from the federal government for $125,000.
 During the late 1950s, the hospital experienced a severe shortage of beds, requiring administrators to enclose sun porches and convert clinic space to accommodate patients.
 To alleviate the overflow of patients, the Suburban Hospital Association developed a master facility plan to construct three new wings over the next decade.